If you develop apps for the Google Play Store, you’re likely already familiar with their data protection policies.

 As a developer, you must clearly and explicitly detail what type of data is collected, why you’re collecting it, with whom you may share it, and how users can control their data.

 What Personal and Sensitive Data Your App Collects

 Types of collected data that you must report include, but aren’t limited to:

 - Personally identifiable information (PII), including name, number, email address, etc.

 - Photos and videos

 - Data pinpointing a user’s approximate or precise location

-Explanation of How Data Will Be Used
+Explanation of How You Use Personal Data

 - App functionality